Ethical movement: In the United States

 In his youth, Felix Adler was being trained to be a rabbi like his father, Samuel Adler, the rabbi of the Reform Jewish Temple Emanu-El in New York.
 As part of his education, he enrolled at the University of Heidelberg, where he was influenced by neo-Kantian philosophy.
-He was especially drawn to the Kantian ideas that one could not prove the existence or non-existence of deities or immortality and that morality could be established independently of theology.
+He was especially drawn to the Kantian ideas that one could not prove the existence or non-existence of deities or immortality, and that morality could be established independently of theology.

-During this time he was also exposed to the moral problems caused by the exploitation of women and labor.
+During this time, he was also exposed to the moral problems caused by the exploitation of women and labor.
 These experiences laid the intellectual groundwork for the Ethical movement.
-Upon his return from Germany, in 1873, he shared his ethical vision with his father's congregation in the form of a sermon.
-Due to the negative reaction he elicited it became his first and last sermon as a rabbi in training.
-Instead he took up a professorship at Cornell University and in 1876 gave a follow up sermon that led to the 1877 founding of the New York Society for Ethical Culture, which was the first of its kind.
-By 1886, similar societies had sprouted up in Philadelphia, Chicago and St. Louis.
+Upon his return from Germany in 1873, he shared his ethical vision with his father's congregation through a sermon.
+Due to the negative reaction he elicited, it became his first and last sermon as a rabbi-in-training.
+Instead, he took up a professorship at Cornell University and in 1876 gave a follow-up sermon that led to the 1877 founding of the New York Society for Ethical Culture, which was the first of its kind.
+By 1886, similar societies had sprouted up in Philadelphia, Chicago, and St. Louis.

 These societies all adopted the same statement of principles: